rforge/clonefinder/pkg/CloneFinder/inst/auxiliary/README.md

 ## Analyses

-1. `simgen.R` is the script that creates all the simulated data sets used in our paper to compare the CloneFinder algorithm to other algorithms intended to detect clones.
+1. `simgen.R` is the script that creates all the simulated data sets used in our paper to compare the CloneSeeker algorithm to other algorithms intended to detect clones.